Does Medicare Cover Weight Loss Programs ?December 3, 2019

-Since obesity is a classified as a disease, Medicare Part B covers it like any other ailment.
-It all starts with your “Welcome to Medicare” visit when you first enroll, and it continues with your yearly wellness visits.
+Since obesity is classified as a disease, Medicare Part B covers it like any other ailment.
+It all starts with your “Welcome to Medicare” annual wellness visit when you first enroll, and it continues with your yearly wellness visits.
 At your appointments, your doctor should check your height, weight, blood pressure, and BMI – all things that can help your doctor diagnose you with obesity and provide proper treatment.
 These appointments do not require cost-sharing.

 If your doctor considers you at risk for obesity, you may be eligible for preventative counseling and even appointments with a nutritionist.
 Medicare Part B can cover medically necessary counseling and nutrition therapy.

 Obesity commonly leads to heart disease.
 Medicare Part B covers cardiac rehabilitation (exercise, education, and counseling) for those who have had a heart attack, heart failure, or a related surgery.

 Obesity Screenings & Counseling

-The first step to diagnosing obesity is a screening.
 As long as you have Medicare Part B and have a BMI (body mass index) of 30 or higher, you are eligible for obesity screenings and counseling.
-The National Heart, Lung, and Blood Institute has a free BMI calculator on their website, but a doctor’s screening will be much more accurate.
-Your BMI is the percentage of your body weight that is made up of fat.
+The National Heart, Lung, and Blood Institute has a free BMI calculator on its website, but a doctor’s screening will be much more accurate.
+Your BMI is the percentage of your bodyweight that is made up of fat.
 Remember that some fat is healthy – you are not aiming for a BMI of zero.
 A healthy BMI is between 18 and 25.
 Lower than 18 is too little, 25-30 is a bit high, and above 30 is obese.

 When you do get your free obesity screening, you might consider behavioral counseling for body fat loss.
 Your primary physician should offer their own counseling.
 If not, they might recommend another Medicare-covered service.

 Original Medicare (Part A and Part B) does not cover gym memberships or fitness programs, but private plans may include a gym membership or fitness center discounts.
 These are usually offered through major Medicare fitness programs such as SilverSneakers® and Silver & Fit®.